Sharp scattering threshold for the cubic-quintic NLS in the focusing-focusing regime: Abstract

 \section{Abstract}

-We consider the large data scattering problem for the 2D and 3D cubic-quintic NLS in the focusing-focusing regime.
+We consider the large data scattering problem for the 2D and 3D cubic-quintic nonlinear Schr\"odinger equation in the focusing-focusing regime.
 Our attention is firstly restricted to the 2D space, where the cubic nonlinearity is $L^2$-critical.
 We establish a new type of scattering criterion that is uniquely determined by the mass of the initial data, which differs from the classical setting based on the Lyapunov functional.
-At the end, we also formulate a solely mass-determining scattering threshold for the 3D cubic-quintic NLS in the focusing-focusing regime.
+At the end, we formulate a solely mass-determining scattering threshold for the 3D cubic-quintic nonlinear Schr\"odinger equation in the focusing-focusing regime.